Whether you are a professional or a do it your self guy, ladder falls can injure or even kill you.

 Did you know OSHA requires your ladder to be three feet above the roof deck?
 This gives the person climbing the ladder something to hold on to as they access on or off the roof.
 If your ladder is to short don’t risk your life or someone else’s.
 Get a longer ladder.

-Today we are going to mention 5 basic but important rules about ladder safety.
+Below are five basic but important rules about ladder safety.
 Having been in the roofing industry since the seventies I have seen both good safe ladders and some crazy ladders.

 - General inspection of the ladder should be done by the user before using a ladder.
 Look for broken or bent rungs, the footpad is not worn out and will grip the level surface it is placed on.
 Look at the functional rope to extend the ladder.
 Your employer should have a schedule for ladder inspection with records.
 When a ladder is deemed unsafe it should be marked, remove it from service and disposed of, or have it or have it repaired.